evelinad/cil-1/dimensionality-reduction.md

 Dimensionality Reduction
 ===

-Reduce random variables under consideration to avoid effects of high dimensionality.

-Feature extraction creates new features from functions of the original features.
-Feature selection returns a subset of the features.

-Curse of dimensionality
+High dimensionality has a multitude of unwanted phenomena.
+This is called the curse of dimensionality.
+To avoid effects of high dimensionality one must reduce the random variables under consideration.
+Dimensionality reduction is what can be done to extract the intrinsic dimensionality of the data.
+It is also called feature extraction in that it creates new features from functions of the original features.
+A subset is feature selection which returns a subset of the available features.

+Volumetric effect
 ---

-High dimensionality has a multitude of phenomena.
-One is that distance functions lose their usefulness.
+One effect of dimensionality is that distance functions lose their usefulness.
 Assume data in d dimensions with a gaussian distribution:

 $$x_d\sim\mathcal{N}(0,1)$$